 Stenotic Nares in Bulldogs and French Bulldogs

-Stenotic Nares in Bulldogs and French Bulldogs is only one manifestation of a bulldog airway syndrome that falls under the “flat face” (brachycephalic airway syndrome), or in short, BAS vernacular.
+Stenotic Nares in Bulldogs and French Bulldogs are only one manifestation of a bulldog airway syndrome that falls under the “flat face” (brachycephalic obstructive airway syndrome), or in short, BOAS.

 - Elongated Soft Palate

 Stenotic Nares in Bulldogs and French Bulldogs MUST KNOW:

 Many bulldog owners are unaware of this condition, and how impactful it is to their bulldog’s health and quality of life.

 Unfortunately, even some veterinarians underplay its significance.
 It is not surprising that many of you are hesitant and skeptical when considering the merits of repairing it.

 I am confident that after reading this article you will be at ease and motivated to get it done.